-Kimi Antonelli claimed the Formula 1 world championship lead for the first time in his career after taking advantage of a well-timed Safety Car to win the Japanese Grand Prix at Suzuka.
+Kimi Antonelli seized the Formula 1 championship lead for the first time after a well-timed Safety Car allowed him to win the Japanese Grand Prix at Suzuka.
+The 19-year-old recovered from a poor start and capitalised on race circumstances to take a decisive victory.

-Antonelli’s nine-point advantage over Russell makes the 19-year-old the youngest driver to lead the world championship in the sport’s history, beating Lewis Hamilton’s previous record of first topping the standings aged 22 in 2007.
-F1 now embarks on a five-week break until the next race in Miami after the cancellation of races in Bahrain and Saudi Arabia because of the ongoing conflict in the Middle East.
+Antonelli’s advantage over Russell in the standings is nine points, making him the youngest driver ever to lead the world championship at 19, eclipsing Lewis Hamilton’s record of topping the standings aged 22 in 2007.
+F1 now heads into a five-week break before the Miami Grand Prix after the cancellations of the Bahrain and Saudi Arabian rounds because of the ongoing Middle East conflict.

 Japanese GP result